-Management estimates that the Company's cash and cash equivalents are sufficient to meet its working capital requirements for the next 12 months or longer, including the existing commitments relating to the Company's mineral properties.
-The Company expects to raise additional capital as the needs arise.
+Management estimates that the Company's cash and cash equivalents may be sufficient to meet the current working capital requirements, including the existing commitments relating to the Company's mineral properties.
+The Company may raise additional capital as the needs arise.
 See "Nature of Business - Mineral Properties" and "Overall Performance" for a discussion of the Company's commitments relating to its mineral properties.
 As a mineral exploration company, the Company's expenses are expected to increase as the Company explores its mineral properties further.
 Management does not expect the Company to generate revenues from mineral production in the foreseeable future.